Sesame Street syndication packages: 123 Sesame Street

 123 Sesame Street repackages episodes from the seasons 25, 30 and 31.
 Its title is derived from the fictional address of the franchise's titular location.
 Unlike Unpaved, this package was explicitly aimed at preschoolers.
 It was used as a way to introduce a new generation of viewers to older episodes that still managed to meet modern educational standards.
 Many installments of this package were incorporated into marathons and events consisting of otherwise brand-new content.

 123 Sesame Street also debuted in 1999.
 Unlike Unpaved, it was never shown on TV Land and regularly broadcast twice a day on Noggin.
 When the Noggin channel was restructured in spring 2002, and many CTW/Sesame Workshop programs were dropped from its regular schedule, 123 Sesame Street replaced all other airings of Sesame Street content (with the exception of Play with Me Sesame).
 The package continued to air until August 28, 2005, about three years after Unpaved was removed.

+Sesame Street Classics

+Sesame Street Classics is documented as a collection of vintage episodes packaged by Sesame Workshop for digital download and streaming platforms.

+The initial 2011 Apple/iTunes release consisted of 12 complete episodes spanning Seasons 1, 10, and 20, alongside two bonus behind-the-scenes features.

+Following this release, subsequent digital collections on Apple TV/iTunes cataloged iconic milestones extending directly to Season 25 (1993–1994)—which marked the show's 25th anniversary and featured historic segments like Bert and Ernie's "Banana Telephone" skit and Roosevelt Franklin.

+These specific bundles were later grouped under Sesame Street TVOD (Transactional Video on Demand) on Muppet Wiki, as the episodes shifted across platforms over time to include Amazon, Google Play, and streaming networks.